minus5/examples-services/README.md

 # Example 2: Messaging (NSQ)

-In the [second example](https://github.com/minus5/examples-services/tree/master/02-nsq) we replace HTTP communication with **asynchronous messaging**.
+In the second example ([source code](https://github.com/minus5/examples-services/tree/master/02-nsq)) we replace HTTP communication with **asynchronous messaging**.
 Every microservice attaches itself to the message queueing service and uses it as its only interface to other system components.
 In our system we are using [NSQ](http://nsq.io) distributed messaging system.

 <img src="./images/nsq.png" height=220/>